geomario/SHEMAT-Suite_Models/README.md

 ## deltatests ##

-In the directory `deltatests`, there are routines to easily test `SHEMAT-Suite` output from new executables against the archived output in the `SHEMAT-Suite_Models` directories.
+In the directory `deltatests`, there are routines for testing `SHEMAT-Suite` output from new executables against archived output in the `result` folder of the Modles directories (example:
+`SHEMAT-Suite_Models/fw_const_TheisProblem/result`).

-To use the routines, go into `deltatests` and apply a number of commands.
+To use the routines, go into `deltatests`.
+Check the specifications in `compilequick.sh` and `exequick.sh` at the beginning of the scripts.
+Then, run the following commands.

 	cd ~/SHEMAT-Suite_Models/deltatests
 	./compilequick.sh
 	./exequick.sh
 	python runSHEMATtest.py

-Check in `compilequick.sh` and `exequick.sh` that the right specifications are given at the beginning of the scripts.
+### Adding new deltatests ###

-To add new tests, look at `test_fw_const_TheisProblem.py` and add a new analogous file for another `SHEMAT-Suite_Model` directory.
+To add new tests, look at `test_fw_const_TheisProblem.py` and add an analogous python file for the new `SHEMAT-Suite_Model` directory.
 This should be possible by copying and changing some directory specifications.
 Finally, add an `import` statement and an `addTest` command in `runSHEMATtest.py`.